tost74/DFS/README.md

-A simple implementation of Depth First Search algorithm with irregullar tree.
-Example of graph in addictional file.
+A simple implementation of Depth First Search algorithm with an irregullar tree.
+An example of a graph in addictional file.